jcu-eresearch/Edgar/_posts/2012-08-08-user-interface-testing.markdown

 **User 2** was an administrator in a university department.
 We expected this user to represent the general public exploring the information Edgar has on offer.

 **User 3** was a bird watcher and internationally respected environmental scientist with broad ranging expertise including conservation managment, biodiversity, the tropical environment, and the knowledge economy.
-We expected this user to represent birdwatchers, researchers, and policymaking site users.
+We expected this user to represent birdwatchers, researchers, users who could supply vetting information, and policymaking site users.

 **User 4** was a bird watcher, bird ecologist, wildlife researcher and wildlife photographer.
-We expected this user to represent birdwatching users.
+We expected this user to represent birdwatching and users who could supply vetting information.

-**User 5** was a bird watcher and author of a bird atlas, also representing bird watchers.
+**User 5** was a bird watcher and author of a bird atlas, also representing bird watchers and users who could supply vetting information.

 ## Common testing outcomes